elvincheung0321/portfolio/content/about/education.md

 ---
 # An instance of the Experience widget.
 # Documentation: https://docs.hugoblox.com/page-builder/
-widget: experience
+# widget: experience

 # This file represents a page section.
-headless: true
+headless: false

 # Order that this section appears on the page.
 weight: 30

-title: Education
+# title: Education
 subtitle:

 # Date format for experience